cperrin7/OnlineStorySegmentation/README.md

  Takes in data from the demographics questionaire, converts it to a usable format, and prints out the summary of the data

 Button Presses_Summary (complete):
  Takes in data from the event segmentation task, converts it to usable format, and sums up the number of presses per participant on each task, then graphs it

 Raster Plot (complete):
  Can create a raster plot of button presses, as lines on a graph for each button press, for each participant for each story.
 Does this for one specific participant, and also for all participants for a specific story, with histogram below.

+Narrative Comparisons (in progress):
+  Creates raster plots for each story in each noise condition.